-- (2) Applicability and timing.
-99 Whenever the department receives information and has a reasonable basis to believe that there may be a release or a threatened release of a hazardous substance that may pose a threat to human health or the environment, the department shall conduct an initial investigation within ninety days. - (3)(2) Exemptions Applicability.
-100 The department shall not be required to conduct an initial investigation when Ecology will complete an initial investigation unless: - (a) The release is exempt from reporting under WAC 173-340-300(2)(a); - (a)(b) The circumstances associated with the release or threatened release are known to the department and have previously been or currently are being evaluated by the department agency; or - (b) The release is permitted; 101 or - (c) The release is exempt from reporting under WAC 173-340-300(3). - (c) Ecology does not have a reasonable basis to believe that there has been a release or threatened release of a hazardous substance that may pose a threat to human health or the environment. - (3) Performance.
-102 To make the determinations specified in subsection (1) of this section, ecology will review readily available information and may collect, or request other persons to collect, additional information.
-103 - (4) Department deferral to Reliance on others.
-The department Ecology may rely on another government agency or a contractor to the department ecology to conduct an initial investigation on its behalf, provided: - the department determines such an The agency or contractor is not suspected to have of having contributed to the release or threatened release of a hazardous substance; and - (b) that The agency or contractor has no conflict of interest-exists. - (5) Timing.
-104
+substance that may pose a threat to human health or the environment, the department shall conduct an initial investigation within ninety days.

+- (3)(2) Exemptions Applicability.
+The department shall not be required to conduct an initial investigation when Ecology will complete an initial investigation unless: - (a) The release is exempt from reporting under WAC 173-340-300(2)(a); - (a)(b) The circumstances associated with the release or threatened release are known to the departmentecology and have previously been or currently are being evaluated by the departmentecology or otheranother government agency; or - (b) The release is permitted; or - (c) The release is exempt from reporting under WAC 173-340-300(3). - (c) Ecology does not have a reasonable basis to believe that there has been a release or threatened release of a hazardous substance that may pose a threat to human health or the environment. - (3) Performance.
+To make the determinations specified in subsection (1) of this section, ecology will review readily available information and may collect, or request other persons to collect, additional information. - (4) Department deferral to Reliance on others.
+The department Ecology may rely on another government agency or a contractor to the department ecology to conduct an initial investigation on its behalf, provided: - (a) the department determines such an The agency or contractor is not suspected to have of having contributed to the release or threatened release of a hazardous substance; and - (b) that The agency or contractor has no conflict of interest-exists. - (5) Timing. - (a) Except as provided under (b) of this subsection, ecology will complete an initial investigation within 90 days of discovering a release or threatened release or receiving a release report under WAC 173-340-300.

-99 Restructured applicability and timing provisions.
+&lt;sup>99 Restructured applicability and timing provisions.
 Consolidated applicability provisions in subsection (2) and consolidated timing provisions in subsection (5).

-100 In subsection (2), consolidated applicability provisions in former subsections (2) and (3).
+&lt;sup>100 In subsection (2), consolidated applicability provisions in former subsections (2) and (3).
 Changes are noted.

-101 Eliminated separate exemption for permitted releases.
+Eliminated separate exemption for permitted releases.
 Such releases are exempt from reporting under Section 300(2)(a) and therefore are covered by the exemption in (a) of this subsection.

-102 In subsection (3), moved performance provisions from subsection (1).
+&lt;sup>102 In subsection (3), moved performance provisions from subsection (1).
 Changes noted.

-the site before making a determination.
+&lt;sup>103 Changed what must be done when performing an initial investigation.
+Ecology is no longer required to inspect the site before making a determination.
 If sufficient information has already been reported, Ecology may not need to collect additional information to make a determination.
 Ecology may also be able to collect additional information without visiting the site.
 Also clarified that Ecology may request other persons, such as owners or operators, to collect information about the site.
 This reflects current practice.

-104 In subsection (5), consolidated timing and extension provisions.
+&lt;sup>104 In subsection (5), consolidated timing and extension provisions.